CoderAfnan2824/AI-Bot/README.md

-# JARVIS
+# AI-BOT
-JARVIS bot using Python
+AI-BOT bot using Python